aliclarke206/MileStoneProject2_HabitTracker/README.md

 #### Bugs
 * The progress bar updates when the selected category is highlighted and works when tasks are checked and unchecked but when a new category is selected it doesnt auto update along with the task count.
 Once a task is checked or unchecked it updates, but not automatically.
+But managed to fix it as the varibale selectedList needed to be redefined.

 ## Deployment